-I am scheduled to teach Voting Behavior, Campaigns, and Elections (POLI 120) during the summer of 2020.
-I hope to structure this course as an extremely interactive project-building course that allows students to learn the fundamentals of the topic while applying the concepts to the 2020 Presidential Election.
+I am currently teaching Voting Behavior, Campaigns, and Elections (POLI 120) during the summer of 2020.
+This course is structured as a project-building course that allows students to learn the fundamentals of the topic while applying the concepts to the 2020 Presidential Election.

 Over the summer of 2019 I taught Political Psychology (POLI 123), a class structured to understand how psychology is used to answer political questions, how people process political information and navigate their political worlds, the role of biology in political cognition and behavior, and how to consume experimental social science research.